All Episodes

 We made it.

-We've had a pretty stressful week here because we've had well, new studios.
+We've had a pretty stressful week here because we've had, well, new studios.

-And it's not we're not stealing Mark Levin's bunker.
+And it's not, we're not stealing Mark Levin's bunker.

-Mark, I Had the bunker first.
+Wait a minute, Mark, I had the bunker first.

 Yeah, well, he was smart.